gavitr0n/audiocore/README.md

 Connecting the es9018k2m DAC to the sparkcore enables dac control over wi-fi.
 For instance, the user will be able to control volume, mute/unmute, and reset the dac with their phone.

 ##Installation
 This firmware is built from gcc-arm, and flashed with the spark cli interface.
-Please see [spark core git](https://github.com/spark/firmware) for information to get the environment setup
+Please see [spark core git](https://github.com/spark/firmware) for information to get the environment setup.

 NOTE: before building the audiocore firmware, make sure to compile the sparkcore firmware.